 - reviewing the status of ESA recovery plans, published in Conservation Letters.

-We are always interested in finding ways that new technologies can be deployed to improve conservation outcomes.
-That may mean work as simple as using common web tools to improve ESA recovery plans or research on ESA compliance using Google Earth.
+We are always looking for ways to develop and deploy new technologies to improve conservation outcomes.
+That may mean approaches as simple as using common web tools to improve ESA recovery plans or research on ESA compliance using Google Earth.
 But sometimes the topic is much more technical, such as creating a new platform for automatically detecting habitat change.
 We use computational tools for natural language processing to automate data mining of large document sets, and computer vision to detect and identify objects in drone footage and aerial imagery.